emscripten-core/emscripten/site/source/docs/porting/asyncify.rst

 can provide a manual list of functions to Asyncify:

 * ``ASYNCIFY_REMOVE`` is a list of functions that do not unwind the stack.
-  Asyncify will do its normal whole-program analysis, then remove these functions from the list of instrumented functions.
+  As Asyncify processes the call tree, functions in this list will be removed, and neither they nor their callers will be instrumented (unless their callers need to be instrumented for other reasons.)
-* ``ASYNCIFY_ADD`` is a list of functions that do unwind the stack, and are added after doing the normal whole-program analysis.
+* ``ASYNCIFY_ADD`` is a list of functions that do unwind the stack, and will be processed like the imports.
 This is mostly useful if you use ``ASYNCIFY_IGNORE_INDIRECT`` but want to also mark some additional functions that need to unwind.
+If the ``ASYNCIFY_PROPAGATE_ADD`` setting is disabled however, then this list will only be added after the whole-program analysis.
+If ``ASYNCIFY_PROPAGATE_ADD`` is disabled then you must also add their callers, their callers' callers, and so on.
 * ``ASYNCIFY_ONLY`` is a list of the **only** functions that can unwind the stack.
 Asyncify will instrument exactly those and no others.